 Hiring discrimination is, unfortunately, a common problem in workplaces throughout New Jersey.
 Discrimination against certain protected classifications of people in the workplace can take the form of termination, harassment, retaliation, hostile work environments, and more.
 It is illegal in New Jersey to discriminate during the hiring process on the basis of race, color, religion, sex, national origin, age, disability, genetic information, or any other protected characteristic.

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of hiring discrimination matters.
+From our offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, or Philadelphia, PA , McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of hiring discrimination matters.
 Our lawyers are known for their ability to provide effective advocacy and protect your career.
 Having handled cases for both employers and employees, we understand the specific tactical and strategic issues involved on both sides of a hiring discrimination case.
 With our depth and breadth of experience, we can anticipate likely challenges and work tirelessly to overcome them.

 Federal and NJ State Laws Against Discrimination in Hiring

 The New Jersey Law Against Discrimination (NJLAD) protects employees from discrimination during any point in their employment, including the interview and hiring process.
 This law states that your organization cannot discriminate against individuals for their race, religion, sex, national origin, pregnancy, age, disability, sexual orientation, or other classification.
 This law was put in place to provide an equal and safe workplace for everyone and is to be followed by all eligible businesses within New Jersey.